 Those who wish to become couriers are hand-selected by leadership after working as simple mailmen for a time.
 There is not a lot of distinction between those who are spies and those who are not: everyone delivers mail.
 The courier who delivered your package might be a spy - but the courier yesterday might have just be a regular mailman.
 This is done on purpose so that members of the group are less easier to target.

 Postmaster General - It's unknown how many there are.
-(Currently: Motka and Aer)
+(Currently: Motka, Aer, and Yue)

 The head spies of the network, and the people in charge of the post office itself.
 Postmasters meet with their Taskmasters to review information and decide what to do with it.
 They make sure that the office is running smoothly and that everyone has what they need to do their job well.

 Taskmaster - Those in charge of "sorting the mail."

 On the surface: The workers in the post office.
 Taskmasters are the clerks at the mail counter.
 They're also responsible for sorting inbound/outbound mail.